-The Office of Undergraduate Research and Graduate Opportunity is a resource for Augsburg students seeking research, scholarship, and graduate and professional school opportunities.
+The Office of Undergraduate Research and Graduate Opportunity is a resource for Augsburg students seeking research, scholarship, and graduate and pre-health science opportunities.
 URGO also supports faculty and staff in their work to engage students in these areas.
 Services include: